 To assess the d2kg ontology we deploy initially Protégé, the tool used to develop it.
 We assess the possible faults in the ontology via the 'Pellet' reasoner and the installed 'Debugger' plug-in.
 The debugging shows that no faults occur during this validation process and no repairs are suggested for the ontology.
 The ontology proved to be both consistent and coherent.
-The default configuration for the reasoner is selected, which computes inferences on class, object and data property hierarchy, along with class, object and data property assertions delivering an error-free ontology.
+The default configuration for the debugger was selected delivering an error-free ontology.